AdminOfThis/Frequent/README.md

 After the main project is checked out, it is required to initialize and update the submodules with `git submodule --init` and `git submodule update --remote`.

-The main project can then be built using `mvn clean compiler:compile compiler:testCompile validate surefire:test package` It produces a "fat" *jar*, with all dependencies extracted into the jar, as well as a *.zip* file, which contains everything (except a Java8 runtime) required to run the programm.
+The main project can then be built using `mvn clean compiler:compile compiler:testCompile validate surefire:test package` It produces a "fat" *jar*, with all dependencies extracted into the jar, as well as a *.zip* file, which contains everything (except a Java8 runtime) required to run the program.
 Those artifacts can be found in the `./target` subdirectory.

 ## Usage